naepre/BINF4241-group29/Assignment_5/README.md

         - You should not be able to start the game without setting the number of players.

       b.
 Set Players

+        - You should not be able to start the game without setting the players.

         b.1.
 Put in a Playername
           + A string input to represent the name of the player.
 (It can contain symbols and numbers like: "H0Twheel!Boy4000")
           + Each player needs to have a name.